antoniukoff/antoniukoff/README.md

 # Hi, I'm Volodymyr 👋

-I'm a game developer with a focus on game engines, graphics programming, and performance optimization.
+I'm a game developer with a focus on game engines, graphics programming, and low-level optimization.
 My projects range from custom game engines to complete games, and this GitHub showcases my technical skills and work.

-### 🔧 **What I do:**
-- **Game Engines**: I have a strong passion for game engine architecture.
-I have developed multiple engines from scratch, with a focus on rendering, physics, and optimizing performance.
-- **Graphics Programming**: OpenGL and Vulkan are my go-to APIs for working with shaders, lighting, and 3D rendering.
-- **Optimization**: I enjoy squeezing performance out through memory management, multithreading, data-oriented design, and other approaches.

 ### 🚀 **Projects I'm Proud Of:**
 - **[Unbreaded](https://github.com/MashdorDev/unbreaded)**: A 3D action-puzzle platformer where I implemented an AI system with custom behaviors and optimized gameplay code to reduce bugs and boost performance.